mail_outline sales@mediastorehouse.com

 Pioneer with a pack horse in the RockiesPioneer with a pack horse in the Rocky Mountains.
 Hand-colored woodcut of a 19th-century illustration

-BUSN2A-00066Pack train of traders in the Rocky Mountains, 1800s.
+Fur traders and Native Americans conversing in pantomine.
 Hand-colored woodcut of a 19th-century illustration

-BUSN2A-00021Native American trapper in the Rocky Mountains of the Northwest.
-Hand-colored 19th-century woodcut of a Frederic Remington Illustration
+French-Canadian trapper in the snow.
+Hand-colored 19th-century woodcut of a Frederic Remington illustration